rahulsinghh4/RAG/README.md

 The data from the JSON objects in string form was then fed into OpenAI‘s embedding model text-embedding-ada-002, which provided a vectorized form of the data to use for similarity comparisons with the user input later.
 This specific model was chosen for embeddings, because it has a dimensionality of 1536 for its vector outputs, which corresponds to the limit on Upstash for its vector DB.
 Open AI‘s models are also very well-documented with plenty of examples to reference if any issues arise.

-Finally, the text and vector data combined was uploaded to a vector database on Upstash, with a total of 1.3 million vectors stored, corresponding to approximately 800,000 papers.
+Finally, the text and vector data combined was uploaded to a vector database on Upstash, with a total of 900 thousand vectors stored, corresponding to approximately 560,000 papers.

 I used Upstash for the vector database due to the simplicity of their APIs and the fact that they offer in-built vector similarity search operations that allow for easy search for relevant embeddings.
 One drawback of Upstash is the relatively limited docs available for errors and debugging — some of their old features (such as using an external embedding model like I did) are deprecated and it’s hard to find any documentation for the error codes.
 This resulted in a higher debugging time.
 Ultimately, their discord support channel contained an old thread that mentioned a workaround to the problem I was experiencing with their API.